When you have a cultural and culinary history as long as China’s, you’ll find that a lot of customs and dishes have legends behind them.

 Long ago, just south of the Yunnan city of Mengzixian (蒙自县)….

-There was beautiful lake with water as clear as jade.
+There was a beautiful lake with water as clear as jade.
 In the center of the lake, there was a small island covered in green bamboo saplings and giant trees whose ancient stalks reached the heavens.

 Known for its natural beauty and pleasant atmosphere, the small island drew many neighboring scholars seeking a tranquil place to study for the imperial exams.